CornDavid5/fluent_python_learning/02 An Array of Sequences/Notes.md

 ## List Comprehension and Generator Expression
 - listcomps vs genexps
     - listcomps use to create list, while genexps use to create sequence
-    - genexp saves memory because it yields items one by one using the iterator protocol instead of building a whole list just to feed another constructor.
+    - genexp saves memory because it `yield`s items one by one using the iterator protocol instead of building a whole list just to feed another constructor.
 - Local Scope and Walrus operator `:=`
     ``` python
     >>> x = 'ABC'